General usage information for Ventus

 Working with background images requires the user to draw zones over the background image (Figure 14).
 Because the drawn zone geometry will cover the background image, it may be preferable to make the zone geometry transparent.
 This can be accomplished by selecting the drawn zones and lowering the opacity in the property panel.
 Figure 15 shows a background image with rooms and doors drawn on top, with a lowered opacity for the drawn rooms.

-To draw zones on top of a background image, refer to Section 8.1.2.
+To draw zones on top of a background image, refer to Room Tools.

 Ventus can import geometry from several CAD formats, including buildingSMART’s IFC format for Building Information Models (BIM), AutoCAD’s DXF (Drawing Exchange Format), DWG, FBX, DAE, OBJ, GLTF/GLB 2.0, and STL files.
 Each type of file provides a variety of geometry that can either be directly represented as obstructions or as drawing guides in the Ventus model.